 Investments consist of corporate notes and bonds, and commercial paper.
 The Company classifies investments as available-for-sale at the time of purchase and reevaluates such classification as of each balance sheet date.
 All investments are recorded at estimated fair value.
 Unrealized gains and losses for available-for-sale securities are included in accumulated other comprehensive income, a component of stockholders' equity.
 The Company evaluates its investments to assess whether those with unrealized loss positions are other than temporarily impaired.
 Impairments are considered to be other-than-temporary if they are related to deterioration in credit risk or if it is likely that the Company will sell the securities before the recovery of its cost basis.
-Realized gains and losses and declines in value judged to be other-than-temporary are determined based on the specific identification method and are reported in other income (expense), net in the Statements of Other Comprehensive Income (Loss).
-No other-than-temporary impairment charges were recognized in the three months ended December 31, 2015 or 2014.
+Realized gains and losses and declines in value judged to be other-than-temporary are determined based on the specific identification method and are reported in other income (expense), net in the Statements of Other Comprehensive Income.
+No other-than-temporary impairment charges were recognized in the three and six months ended March 31, 2016 or 2015.